collove/pasteme/README.md

 > [Check out the article describing the development and deployment steps behind this service on Hashnode](https://imsadra.me/pasteme-paste-codes-from-your-terminal).

-A RESTful pastebin service made for [@hashnode](https://github.com/hashnode) purposes powered by the [@PlanetScale](https://github.com/planetscale) MySQL DBaas.
-There is a Bootstrap template shining behind the DRF components to show the information but the focuse is on the RESTful service where you can access the services from almost all platforms!
+A RESTful pastebin service made for [@hashnode](https://github.com/hashnode) purposes powered by the [@PlanetScale](https://github.com/planetscale) MySQL DBaaS.
+There is a [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) template shining behind the [DRF](https://www.django-rest-framework.org/) components to show the information but the focuse is on the RESTful service where you can create snippets from almost all platforms!

 ### Paste to PasteMe
 Use the [`pasteme-cli`](https://pypi.org/project/pasteme-cli/) package and start pasting.
 Once you paste your content, you'll be able to share it with others.